alvinadaam/ZeroShell/status.md

 ---

+- The status.md file accurately tracks project progress, current state, and next steps.
+- It is ready for GitHub project management and team collaboration.
+- You can update this file as you work on new features or want to communicate status.

+---

 **Action:**
 - The project is ready for advanced feature development and open-source collaboration.
 - If you have priorities for which advanced feature to start with, let me know!